 Welcome to ConsenSys AG’s Kaleido (“Kaleido”, “Company”, “we”, “our”, or “us”).
 These Terms of Service (“Terms” or “Terms of Service”) govern your use of the websites located at http://kaleido.io/ and https://console.kaleido.io (the “Sites”), platform, and all related tools, applications, data, software, and other services provided by us (the “Services”).
-Certain features of the Sites may be subject to additional guidelines, terms, or rules, which will be posted on the Sites in connection with such features.
-All such additional terms, guidelines, and rules are incorporated by reference into these Terms and constitute a legally binding agreement between you and Company in relation to your use of the Service.
+All such Policies are incorporated by reference into these Terms and constitute a legally binding agreement between you and Company in relation to your use of the Service.

 THESE TERMS SET FORTH THE LEGALLY BINDING TERMS AND CONDITIONS THAT GOVERN YOUR USE OF THE SITES AND SERVICES.
 BY ACCESSING OR USING THE SITES OR SERVICES, YOU ARE ACCEPTING THESE TERMS (ON BEHALF OF YOURSELF OR THE ENTITY THAT YOU REPRESENT), AND YOU REPRESENT AND WARRANT THAT YOU HAVE THE RIGHT, AUTHORITY, AND CAPACITY TO ENTER INTO THESE TERMS (ON BEHALF OF YOURSELF OR THE ENTITY THAT YOU REPRESENT).
 YOU FURTHER REPRESENT AND WARRANT THAT YOU ARE OTHERWISE LEGALLY PERMITTED TO USE THE SERVICES IN YOUR JURISDICTION AND THAT THE COMPANY IS NOT LIABLE FOR YOUR COMPLIANCE WITH SUCH APPLICABLE LAWS.
 YOU MAY NOT ACCESS OR USE THE SITES OR SERVICES OR ACCEPT THE TERMS IF YOU ARE NOT AT LEAST 18 YEARS OLD.
 IF YOU DO NOT AGREE WITH ALL OF THE PROVISIONS OF THESE TERMS, DO NOT ACCESS AND/OR USE THE SITES.